How is the drug name pronounced?

 Large B-Cell lymphoma

 In a clinical trial, 184 patients with large B-cell lymphoma who had previously been treated with first-line chemoimmunotherapy, but their cancer either did not respond or came back within 12 months, were treated with Breyanzi or standard therapy.
-66% of patients saw their cancer disappear entirely, compared to 39% of patients treated with standard therapy.
+At a median follow-up of 6 months:

 In another clinical trial, 61 patients who were previously treated with first-line chemoimmunotherapy, but the disease stopped responding or came back, and who could not receive hematopoietic stem cell transplantation, were treated with Breyanzi.
-80% of patients responded to their treatment, with 54% seeing their cancer disappear entirely.
-Patients continued to respond to treatment for a median of 11 months.
+At a median follow-up of 12 months:

 What are the potential side effects?

-The most common side effects of Breyanzi include coughing, vomiting, constipation, diarrhea, abdominal pain, headache, decreased appetite, fatigue, dizziness, muscle and joint pain, swelling, low blood cell counts, low blood pressure, and elevated heart rate.
-Some side effects, such as cytokine release syndrome (CRS) and neurological toxicities may be severe or life-threatening.
-Patients and caregivers receive careful instructions to monitor for signs and symptoms related to CRS and neurological toxicities.
-Both conditions are managed by the health care provider.
+The most common side effects of Breyanzi include fever, cytokine release syndrome, fatigue, muscle and joint pain, nausea, coughing, vomiting, constipation, diarrhea, abdominal pain, headache, decreased appetite, dizziness, swelling, low blood cell counts, low blood pressure, and elevated heart rate.
+Some side effects, such as cytokine release syndrome (CRS), neurological toxicities, infections, and newly arising T cell blood cancers may be severe or life-threatening.
+Patients and caregivers receive careful instructions to monitor for signs and symptoms related to these side effects and the conditions are managed by the health care provider.

 Cytokine release syndrome (CRS)